 This is why it’s critical for stock-market investors to look only at the total amount of their portfolios, not only the performance of individual stocks.
 In most cases, the return on equity is wrong.

-I have invested 300,000 francs in stocks, found on the Obermatt Top 10 lists and documented in this blog for the past two years.
+Dr. Stern has invested 300,000 francs in stocks, found on the Obermatt Top 10 lists and documented in this blog for the past two years.
 Now, we will show our total portfolio values, along with the accompanying bank statements reflecting all deposits, on our website.
 This way, you can always check what is going on.
-I wish you success.
+We wish you success.